hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-provision-hpe-greenlake-private-cloud-resources-from-servicenow-service-catalog.md

 <!--StartFragment-->

 Navigate to *Administration > Integrations > +New Integration > ITSM> ServiceNow* in the HPE GreenLake for private cloud portal.

 Configure ServiceNow integration with the below parameters:

 * Name - Enter the integration name
 * ENABLED - Select to enable consumption of this ServiceNow integration in HPE GreenLake for private cloud.
 The integration is enabled by default
 * SERVICE NOW HOST-Enter the ServiceNow instance host URL (example: [https://your.instance.service-now.com](https://your.instance.service-now.com/)).
-* USER - Enter a ServiceNow user that has below roles
+* USER - Enter a ServiceNow user created as part of pre-requistes
-  * catalog_admin
-  * itil
-  * rest_service
-  * import_transformer
-  * xmodamorpheus_ca.integration
-* PASSWORD -- Password of the above-mentioned user
+* PASSWORD - Password of the above-mentioned user
 * Optional variables (CMDB CUSTOM MAPPING, CMDB CLASS MAPPING DEFAULT CMDB BUSINESS CLASS) not required for this use case
 * Click SAVE CHANGES